jamesfisher19/Data-Science-Project/README.md

 - **Categorical Data Analysis**:
   - Create contingency tables comparing stage and percentage ranges.
   - Use chi-square tests to analyze patterns.

+## Assumptions and Limitations

+In this project, missing values in the `total_laid_off` column were replaced with `0`, based on the assumption that missing data likely indicates no layoffs were reported for those respective rows.
+This decision was made to simplify the analysis and ensure all rows contribute to trends and aggregates.

+It is important to note that this assumption may not fully reflect reality, as missing data could also represent unreported layoffs or incomplete records.
+However, since this project is for learning purposes, this simplification was deemed acceptable to focus on exploring data manipulation and analysis techniques.

+This approach may introduce limitations, such as underestimating total layoffs or skewing results for specific questions, particularly those involving correlations or percentages.
+For professional or real-world applications, more rigorous imputation strategies or further investigation into missing data patterns would be necessary.